Myths and facts

 There are many myths surrounding domestic violence in same sex relationships.
 Some myths excuse the abuse while others ‘blame the victim’.
 Either way myths make it difficult for the person experiencing abuse to seek and get help and for them or others to understand the real issues.

+Myth: Violence in gay and lesbian relationships is a mutual fight.
 Fact: Domestic violence is about power and control and will almost always involve a number of forms of abuse, for example emotional or social abuse.
 Physical violence may only be one of those.
 Regardless of whether an abused partner may be able to fight back during a particular incident they are still experiencing domestic violence.

+Myth: The drugs make him/her violent.
 Fact: It’s true that some drugs (especially amphetamines) may trigger violent or aggressive behaviour in some individuals.
 If the violent person lashes out at anyone who may cross their path and this is a one off or (very) infrequent occurrence then the violence may be drug related.
+However, if the person uses the drugs knowing they may become violent or the violence is targeted towards their partner (or their partner’s friends) then this is domestic violence and they are responsible for their actions.

 An abusive partner will often try to minimise the violence or deny their responsibility for it.
 Blaming the drugs (or alcohol) may be one way of doing this.